-At least two Ents can be found in Shenks Ferry.
+At least four Ents can be found in Shenks Ferry.
 The first is easy to spot.
 As you hike the wildflower trail, look north after passing these stone abutments.

 He is less than 20 feet off the trail, slowly chewing this old power sign.
 Click here for the exact GPS location.
 The hard to read marker once said, “Property of Penna Water and Power Co.
 Holtwood, PA.”

 You can find the second Ent deeper in Shenks Ferry past the location of the exploded dynamite factory that claimed the lives of 11 men.
 It’s taken over 100 years, but this Ent has almost completely absorbed the Holtwood power sign.

 As you can see, someone attempted to remove it with a chainsaw.
 I doubt this went over well with Treebeard.

 This Ent marks the actual property line between Shenks Ferry and private property.
 Here’s the GPS location so you can find it.
 Please respect private property by not going any further.

 The third Ent is around 25 feet off the wildflower trail a short distance before reaching the culvert.
 Here’s the GPS location so you can find it.
 Check out the second image to see how the tree has completely grown around the sign from the back